openshift/enhancements/enhancements/installer/agent-based-installation-in-hive.md

 addressed in a separate proposal.
 * Solve central machine management. ("central machine management" involves running machine-api-providers on a hub cluster in order to manage Machines on the hub which represent Nodes in spoke clusters.)
-That can be done with this effort, or after this effort, but it is not strictly a requirement in order to deliver the goals stated above.
+While this is a foundational element to solving central machine management, this enhancement doesn't attempt to address the topic in its totality.
 * Run metal3 components on a non-baremetal cluster.
+Some parts of this proposal assume that the baremetal-operator is present on the hub cluster.
+Today that is only possible when the hub cluster itself is on the bare metal platform.
+Future work may propose running baremetal-operator on non-baremetal hub clusters.

 ## Proposal

 ### User Stories

-#### Install cluster from hub

-As a user of Red Hat's multi-cluster mangement tools, I can use the assisted installation agent-based workflow to create clusters from a pool of bare metal inventory.

-#### Add Worker Node from Hub

-After deploying a cluster with Assisted Installer, I can add workers from bare metal hardware on day two using a similar agent-based workflow and tool set.
+Personas for multi-cluster management:

+**Infra Owner** Manages physical infrastructure and configures hosts to boot the discovery ISO that runs the Agent.

+**Cluster Creator** Uses running Agents to create and grow clusters.

 #### Run Agent via Boot It Yourself